jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 For issues or questions:
 - Check the troubleshooting section above
 - Review browser console for errors
-- Ensure latest version of TaskFlow
+- Ensure latest version of AetherTrack
 - Contact support with device/browser details

 ## Credits